mbeeman4/mbeeman4.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in civil and environmental engineering at Stanford University.
-My research focuses on hurricane wind and wave loading on coastal structures.
+My research focuses on wind and wave loading on coastal structures during hurricanes.